Pangauwin/Hell-OS/README.md

  - 5 Buttons
  - (A lot of) Jumper Wires

-All of these components can be found on the Arduino Starter Kit (sold by the official Arduino company).
+All of these components can be found on the Arduino Starter Kit (https://store.arduino.cc/products/arduino-starter-kit-multi-language).

-### Circuits
+#### Circuits

 I build the circuit like that, but feel free to build your one as you want.